FuelLabs/verified-addresses/docs/src/index.md

 # Verified Addresses

-This section serves as a reference for all verified assets and contract addresses across the Fuel ecosystem.
+This section serves as a reference for all verified assets, contract addresses, and security council addresses across the Fuel ecosystem.

 The addresses are sourced from the following repositories: